The best Vancouver hikes combine exercise with gorgeous scenery and the great outdoors.

 Lynn Canyon Park

-Another favourite among locals, Lynn Canyon Park has its own, free suspension bridge, waterfalls, and an idyllic swimming hole--all connected by hiking trails.
+Another favorite among locals, Lynn Canyon Park has its own, free suspension bridge, waterfalls, and an idyllic swimming hole—all connected by hiking trails.
 There are also longer trails that pass through Lynn Canyon, including the Baden Powell Trail, which crosses the entire North Shore mountain range.
+Trails have boardwalks and are dog-friendly so you can take your four-legged friend on a hike too.

 04 of 06